by Jonas Polsky

 You know how you’re sick of an interesting news story ten minutes after it breaks on twitter?
 That’s unnatural, it’s disordered, and it’s wrong.
-Before the cable news crawl has completed the headline, comedians have rushed to the internet, and are churning out jokes like their life depends on it.
+Before the cable news crawl has completed the headline, comedians have rushed to the internet, and are churning out jokes like their lives depend on it.

-The bizarre part is comedians are ruining their own party.
+The bizarre part is that comedians are ruining their own party.
 The unending barrage of jokes about a story are taking a perfectly healthy horse, and whipping it to death, then beating the dead horse into dog food, then stomping the dog food into blood slush, and then spraying the blood slush with rotten horse diarrhea from a second dead horse.

-Let’s dial it back a little.
-There’s absolutely no rush, and no reward for being “the first” with any given angle on a story.
+Let’s dial it back a little, everyone.
+There’s absolutely no rush, and there’s no reward for being “the first” with any given angle on a story.
 Nothing is at stake, and you have virtually nothing to gain.